GaurangShukla/Sec-Core/README.md

 ## Features
+### Application Deployment platform
+- We provide a super PaaS (Platform as a Service) for the users to deploy their web apps, apis and databases.
+Deploy your apps with ssl in a contanerized environment and forget about complex hosting plans.
+We got you covered with
+1- Github Integration
+2- Ci/Cd
+3- Custom Domain
+4- Supports all of the famous languages (Nodejs, React, Scala, Golang, python, ruby, php, java and more..)

 ### Encrypted Authentication
 - We provide encrypted authentication which enables buisnesses to share only required information with third parties if needed.